acedmonkeys/acedmonkeys.github.io/_projects/6s_origami_glider.md

 This was a 10-week summer research project under Professor Chris Lee at Olin College of Engineering.
 Our team of 5 examined the applicability of origami folding patterns to create self-deploying fixed-wing aircraft.
 We also examined the fabrication technique of 3D-printing and its viability for creating these aircraft.

 We started this project by researching the science behind flat-folding origami patterns and existing aircraft that use this technology.
 We then began prototyping different wing shapes, creating suitable fold patterns, exploring different material combinations, and fine-tuning fabrication settings.
-Our final prototype of the summer, named Hercules III, can be seen self-deploying and gliding in the videos below.
+Our final prototype of the summer, named Hercules III, is pictured in the images above and can be seen self-deploying and gliding in the videos below.

+The CAD for this project was done in Solidworks.

 <div class="video">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9tIrHuO95cY?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>